Economic Research

 various reasons:

 Given the complexity of technical risk in the insurance industry, using companies know-how (internal models) for regulatory purposes is an obvious solution.
+With the deregulation of insurance markets capital market-based standards and behavior are alsobecoming increasingly important in insurance business.
+Moreover, as the traditional boundaries

 between the financial sectors become less distinct, cross-sectoral competitive pressure is mounting.